 To continue in the Honors Program students are required to maintain a minimum cumulative overall GPA of 3.3, and a cumulative GPA of 3.0 in honors courses.

-Students who do not maintain these standards may be continued in the Honors Program on Honors Program probation for the following four semesters to raise their grades to meet the requirements.
-If after four semesters on probation either the cumulative overall GPA or the cumulative GPA in the honors courses does not equal or exceed the minimum listed for the Honors Program, the student will be removed from the Honors Program.
-This does not affect the student's standing as a student in the university.
+Students who do not maintain these standards may continue in the Honors Program on Honors Program probation.
+Please see the Georgian Court University Honors Program Expectations document distributed at your orientation for details about probation for your cohort.
+Honors probation does not affect the student's standing in the university.